Cherian Philip

-Cherian Philip (born 21 November 1953) is an Indian politician and is the Coordinator of Nava Kerala Action Plan, which is an initiative of the Pinarayi Vijayan-led Government of Kerala.
+Cherian Philip (born 21 November 1954) is an Indian politician and is KPCC political study centre chairman member, KPCC political affairs committee member, and AICC member.
+He was the Coordinator of Nava Kerala Action Plan, which is an initiative of the Pinarayi Vijayan-led Government of Kerala.
 He was the Secretary of Kerala Pradesh Congress Committee while A. K. Antony was in presidency.
 He was a prominent youth and student leader of the Indian National Congress in seventies and eighties.
 A political historian of Kerala and India, he has authored several books.
 He worked as a consultant for Kairali TV and People TV (now Kairali News).
 He was the Chairman of Kerala Tourism Development Corporation (KTDC) and founder president of Kerala Deshiya Vedhi - a social organisation.
-He returned to Congress(I) on October 28, 2021.
+He returned to Congress(I) on 28 October 2021.

 Early life

 Cherian Philip was born in Aratupuzha, Chengannur, as the elder son of K. C. Philip, Kadavana sub family of Pakalomattom Ayrookuzhiyil, a prominent Saint Thomas Christian family of Kerala.

 He studied at St. Joseph's Higher Secondary School, Thiruvananthapuram, Mar Ivanios College, Thiruvananthapuram, University College Thiruvananthapuram and Government Law College, Thiruvananthapuram.